guardtime/homebrew-ksi/README.md

-# KSI Homebrew Tap
+# Homebrew KSI

 Guardtime's KSI Blockchain is an industrial scale blockchain platform that cryptographically ensures data integrity and proves time of existence.
 Its keyless signatures, based on hash chains, link data to global calendar blockchain.
 The checkpoints of the blockchain, published in newspapers and electronic media, enable long term integrity of any digital asset without the need to trust any system.

-There are many applications for KSI, a classical example is signing of any type logs, e.g. system logs, financial transactions, call records.
 For more, see [https://guardtime.com](https://guardtime.com)

-This repository hosts the KSI libraries and tools aimed at OS X users.
+This repository hosts the libraries and tools aimed at OS X users.

 ## AVAILABLE FORMULA

-The following KSI libraries and tools are available, link to the **usage instructions** is added in parenthesis:
+The following libraries and tools are available, link to the **usage instructions** is added in parenthesis:

 * `ksi-tools` ([https://github.com/guardtime/ksi-tool](https://github.com/guardtime/ksi-tool))
 * `libksi` ([https://github.com/guardtime/libksi](https://github.com/guardtime/libksi))